gitkraken/gitkraken-client-docs/gitkraken-client/github-enterprise-issues.md

 ---

-title: GitKraken Client GitHub Enterprise Issues Integration
+title: GitKraken Client GitHub Enterprise Server Issues Integration
-description: Learn how to access GitHub Enterprise Issues from GitKraken Git GUI
+description: Learn how to access GitHub Enterprise Server Issues from GitKraken Git GUI
 taxonomy:
     category: gitkraken-client

 ---

-GitKraken Git GUI makes it easy to work with your GitHub Enterprise Issues.
+GitKraken Git GUI makes it easy to work with your GitHub Enterprise Server Issues.

 <div class='callout callout--basic'>
-    <p>The GitHub Enterprise Issues integration is view-only for free users.
-To unlock all features for the GitHub Enterprise Issues integration, consider upgrading to a <a href="https://gitkraken.com/pricing"> paid GitKraken license</a>. </p>
+    <p>The GitHub Enterprise Server Issues integration is view-only for free users.
+To unlock all features for the GitHub Enterprise Server Issues integration, consider upgrading to a <a href="https://gitkraken.com/pricing"> paid GitKraken license</a>. </p>
 </div>

 ***

-### Connect GitHub Enterprise Integration
+### Connect GitHub Enterprise Server Integration

 <div class='callout callout--warning'>
-    <p>The GitHub Enterprise Issues Integration requires GitHub Enterprise version 2.20.24 or newer to function</p>
+    <p>The GitHub Enterprise Server Issues Integration requires GitHub Enterprise Server version 2.20.24 or newer to function</p>
 </div>

-The GitHub Enterprise integration and GitHub Enterprise Issues integration share the same connection.
+The GitHub Enterprise Server integration and GitHub Enterprise Server Issues integration share the same connection.
 You can set up the integration connection from the ISSUES pane in the left panel or from <kbd><i>Preferences   <i class='fa fa-caret-right'></i>   Integrations</i></kbd>.

-Follow the instructions [here](/integrations/github-enterprise/#github-enterprise-authentication) to get connected to your GitHub Enterprise instance.
+Follow the instructions [here](/integrations/github-enterprise/#github-enterprise-authentication) to get connected to your GitHub Enterprise Server instance.

 ***

-### GitHub Enterprise Integration features
+### GitHub Enterprise Server Integration features

-Once connected, the GitHub Enterprise integration shares the same features as the GitHub integration.
+Once connected, the GitHub Enterprise Server integration shares the same features as the GitHub integration.

 - [Preview GitHub Issues](/integrations/github-issues/#preview-github-issues)
 - [View and Edit GitHub Issue Details](/integrations/github-issues/#view-and-edit-github-issue-details)